kristo-godari/wordpress-on-docker/Readme.md

 - You can customize almost any aspect of this project, by modifying the appropriate files.

 ## Setup procedure
+- Clone this project locally, and open it in an IDE
 - Search and replace in all the files and folders (except Readme files) in this repo for:
   - ${sitename.com} -> replace this with your site name ex: kristogodari.com
   - ${mysql-root-password} -> your desired mysql root password